Tracardi/tracardi-api/manual/en/docs/flow/actions/fetch_from_influxdb_action.md

 This plugin fetches data from InfluxDB resource.

 ## Input

 This plugin takes any payload as input.

 ## Output

 Plugin returns fetched records on port **success**, or object with some error info on **error** port if one occurs.

 ## Configuration

-#### With form
+#### Form fields

 - InfluxDB resource - InfluxDB resource, containing your token and database URL to the database instance.
 - Organization - The name of your organization, it is the equivalent of database instance.
 - Bucket - The name of the bucket that you want to write to.
 - Filters - Insert key-value pairs.
 Key is the name of your field in InfluxDB, and value is its value.
 If values match, then the record will be returned from InfluxDB.
 - Lower time bound - That's the lower time bound of your search.
 It can be either relative (so for example -1d), or fixed (2022-01-12).
 Path notation is fully supported.
 - Upper time bound - That is the upper time bound of your search.
 It can be relative or fixed, path is supported as well.

-#### Advanced configuration
+#### JSON configuration

 ```json
 {
   "source": {